Your Workflow is the Eval – Voratiq

 If you want signal that is closer to real engineering decisions, measure outcomes inside the workflow itself:

-- real tasks from your repo
+• Real tasks from your repo

-- the repo's actual checks and constraints
+• The repo's own checks and constraints

-- the patch that was selected
+• The patch that was selected